-&lt;sup>16The term "uncertified" as used here includes teachers who lack New York State Special Education certification; those who are certified in another state, territory, commonwealth or country; retired teachers without a Special Education certification serving as substitutes; and substitutes who are not certified to teach in any state, territory, commonwealth or country.
+&lt;sup>15The term "uncertified" as used here includes teachers who lack New York State Special Education certification; those who are certified in another state, territory, commonwealth or country; retired teachers without a Special Education certification serving as substitutes; and substitutes who are not certified to teach in any state, territory, commonwealth or country.

-The District will decrease the number of necessary Special Education teachers not certified in New York, as set forth in the table below.
+The District will decrease the number of necessary Special Education teachers not certified in New York, to a number to be negotiated by the parties, as set forth in the table below.